-Total consolidated current assets increased by ₱150.9 million to ₱3.7 billion as of March 31, 2021 mainly due to the following:
+Total consolidated current assets decreased by ₱166.2 million to ₱3.4 billion as of June 30, 2021 mainly due to the following:

-- Cash of the Group rose by ₱132.9 million to ₱1.5 billion as of March 31, 2021 from ₱1.4 billion as of December 31, 2020, primarily from the cash generated by the group from its operating activities, despite spending ₱282 million for investing activities and ₱128.1 million for payment of maturing amortization of long-term loans. - Trade and other receivables increased by ₱107.1 million to ₱282.0 million as of March 31, 2021 compared to December 31, 2020 mainly due to the bullion of the Parent Company shipped and sold by the end of the first quarter but the collection was made in the first week of April, 2021. - Inventories was reduced by ₱81.9 million as of March 31, 2021 versus the comparative balance as of December 31, 2020 due to Parent Company's lower gold and silver bullion ounces stored at vault compared to the quantity during the first quarter of 2020.
+- Cash of the Group dropped by ₱753.9 million to ₱646.0 million as of June 30, 2021 from ₱1.4 billion as of December 31, 2020, primarily from the expenditures for capital assets, mine development and explorations costs aggregating to ₱867.5 million, and settlements of maturing term loan amortization amounting to ₱405.6 million.
+Net cash generated by the Group from operations amounting to ₱519.1 million.
+As of June 30, 2021, the Parent Company has an outstanding receivable from its refiner amounting to ₱646.1 million as discussed below. - Trade and other receivables increased by ₱513.1 million to ₱688.0 million as of June 30, 2021 compared to December 31, 2020 mainly due to the outstanding ₱646.1 million receivables from shipment and sale of bullion done during the last week of June 2021, the total amount of which was collected immediately in the first week of July 2021. - Inventories was reduced by ₱50.3 million as of June 30, 2021 versus the comparative balance as of December 31, 2020 due to Parent Company's lower gold and silver bullion ounces stored at vault. - Prepayments and other current assets increased by ₱124.9 million as of June 30, 2021 versus the comparative balance as of December 31, 2020 due to higher input VAT on imported capital assets and mine and mill materials supplies.
+Significant deposits and advance payments were also made to the suppliers and contractors during the period to ensure uninterrupted flow of materials and services despite the longer lead time and delays caused by the pandemic situation.